grayvoyager/ArgusoftTuts/README.md

 # ArgusoftTuts
-This repository would contain all the files on which I would be working with while exploring MERN stack technologies during my training period at the firm.
+This repository would contain all the files on which Pratyush would be working with while exploring MERN stack technologies during his training period at the firm.